approov/quickstart-kong_approov-plugin/docs/APPROOV_QUICK_START.md

 #### Updating the Kong Consumer with the Approov Secret

-For testing purposes we don't need to retrieve the secret from the Approov cloud service, instead we have created a dummy one in `.env.example` in the var `APPROOV_BASE64URL_SECRET`.
+For testing purposes we don't need to retrieve the secret from the Approov cloud service.
+Instead we have created a dummy one in `.env.example` in the var `APPROOV_BASE64URL_SECRET`.
 Read more in [APPOOV_SECRET.md](/docs/APPROOV_SECRET.md#the-dummy-secret).

 ##### request: